Csbrock16/Financial-Risk-2.0/README.md

 ### Results/Findings
 Figured Out:
-  - the failure, how to succeed, and where the business is vulnerable.
+  - The failure, how to succeed, and where the business is vulnerable.
-  - each risk to determine how likely it is to happen.
+  - Each risk to determine how likely it is to happen.
-  - how much the risk would impact the business if it occurred.
+  - How much the risk would impact the business if it occurred.
-  - what steps can the business take to recover?
+  - What steps can the business take to recover?